Cloudxtreme/karacell/README.txt

 Secure hash libraries. http://leidich-message-digest.blogspot.com

+[main.c]

+OS interface which connects karacell.c to the command line.
+It knows only the minimum possible amount of information about Karacell file construction in order to do so.
+The name only refers to its status as the root compilation file for the executable, and is not required if calling the listcrypt functions via u8.c, u16.c, or u32.c.

 [mathematica.txt]

 Cut-and-pastable Wolfram Mathematica Kernel source code which emulates demo.c using huge integers.
 Hopefully this will make our algo more accessible to mathematically minded hackers.
 Karacell only looks complicated because we're forced to use machine-sized integers and deal with annoying OS issues and exogenous hashes.
 It's mainly just a Marsaglia oscillator which selects rotations of an integer to add together, in order to form xor masks.
 So relax, already!

-[os.c]

-OS interface which connects karacell.c to the command line.
-It knows only the minimum possible amount of information about Karacell file construction in order to do so.

 [print.c]